 If the site is trusted, a padlock will appear in the address bar of most browsers.
 And here’s a handy way of making sure HTTPS is on as default.

 5. Use Sites You Trust

 Again, this is a simple one, but we can sometimes forget that sites might not be 100% trustworthy if they’re offering something unique and/or limited.

-You’ve got companies you always rely on, so it’d be churlish not to once again in the run-up to Christmas.
+You have companies you always rely on throughout the rest of the year.
+It’d be churlish not to use them once again in the run-up to Christmas.

-This doesn’t mean you can’t use smaller names, but shop around a bit: an item may be exclusive to a particular business, but they still might sell stock through eBay or Etsy, and they may be listed as a third-party seller on Amazon.
+This doesn’t mean you can’t use smaller names, but shop around a bit: an item may be exclusive to a particular business, but they still might sell stock through eBay or Etsy.
+They may even be listed as a third-party seller on Amazon.